qball1809/App-Store/UAS.md

 They may be unstable, unfinished, or provide access to content which may be offensive.

-If you are having trouble with any of the plug-ins available through this app, please go to the respective plugin's support thread.
+If you are having trouble with any of the plug-ins available through this app, please go to the respective plug-in's support thread.

 The authors of the Unsupported Appstore take no responsibility for the content/stability/suitability of the contained plug-ins and any complaints or requests for support in relation to specific plug-ins will be ignored.